 As described in question 1.1, with a few exceptions, airports in Japan were constructed and are owned and managed directly by either the national government or local governments.
-As of April 1, 2016, airports in Japan are classified as: (i) national airports established and managed by the national government (19 airports); (ii) special regional airports established by the national government but managed by local governments (five airports); (iii) incorporated airports established and managed by corporations under special laws (Narita, Kansai, Itami, and Chubu airports) (four airports); (iv) regional airports established and managed by local governments (54 airports); (v) airports for joint use managed by either the Japan Self Defence Forces or the US forces stationed in Japan jointly with the national government (eight airports); and (vi) other minor airports.
-Among those airports, Sendai Airport, Kansai International Airport and the Osaka (Itami) International Airport are currently being operated by private companies through the concession.
+As of April 1, 2016, airports in Japan are classified as: (i) national airports established and managed by the national government (19 airports); (ii) special regional airports established by the national government but managed by local governments (five airports); (iii) incorporated airports established and managed by corporations under special laws (Narita, Kansai, Osaka (Itami) and Chubu airports) (four airports); (iv) regional airports established and managed by local governments (54 airports); (v) airports for joint use managed by either the Japan Self Defence Forces or the US forces stationed in Japan jointly with the national government (eight airports); and (vi) other minor airports.
+Among those airports, Sendai Airport, Kansai International Airport, Osaka (Itami) International Airport, Fukuoka Airport, Takamatsu Airport, Kumamoto Airport and seven airports in Hokkaido are currently being operated by private companies through concessions.
 Please see question 1.10.